 If you discover that you’ve been bitten by a tick, then bring it to our Fayetteville wellness center for testing and an evaluation.

 Why Choose Ozark Holistic Center?

 At Ozark Holistic Center, many of our patients come to us after months or years of unsuccessful medical interventions for a variety of conditions.
-We recognize the uniqueness of every individual who walks through our doors, and we always have your best interests in mind when developing your personalized treatment plan.
+We recognize the uniqueness of every individual who walks through our doors, and we always have your best interests in mind when developing your personalized support plan.

-We can begin to treat your symptoms by discovering the fundamental causes of any health condition, and Lyme disease is no exception.
+We can begin to support your symptoms by discovering the fundamental causes of any health condition, and Lyme disease is no exception.
 If you have been suffering from the symptoms of Lyme disease, or think that you may have this condition, then please book an appointment with our holistic healing center today.
-We’ll review your symptoms and formulate a personalized treatment plan that promotes your health and well-being.
+We’ll review your symptoms and formulate a personalized support plan that promotes your health and well-being.

-After we’ve successfully treated your condition, we’ll have you come in for occasional wellness visits to ensure that new symptoms haven’t developed.
+After we’ve successfully helped your condition, we’ll have you come in for occasional wellness visits to ensure that new symptoms haven’t developed.
 Your body is a complex and interdependent system that changes every day, and coming in for a quick check-in is a great way to ensure your long-term well-being.